 Is this the Labrador camps where John Gierach fishes?

 Yes indeed.
-John has fished with us since 2001 and has written of his many Labrador adventures in his books and in his FR&R column.
+John has fished with us since 2001 and has written of his many Labrador adventures in his books and in his FR&R and "Trout" columns.